browserengineering/book/book/forms.md

                 return self.render()
 ```

-Note that we have to un-focus[^blur] the currently focused element,
+Note that we have to un-focus the currently focused element,
 lest it keep drawing its cursor.
 Anyway, now we can draw a cursor if
 an `input` element is focused:

-[^blur]: Un-focusing is called "blurring", which is funny but can
-    sometimes lead to confusion.

 ``` {.python}
 class InputLayout: